paololersey/hospital-anagrafica/README.md

     http:/localhost:4200

-In order to have the front-end working on Angularjs, simply go to:
+Alternatively, in order to have the front-end working on Angularjs, simply go to:

     http://localhost:8080/bank-academy/index.html